zetinaram-lab/sentimentnexus/PRODUCT_HUNT_LAUNCH.md

 - Any bugs or issues?
 - Suggestions for improvement?

+🎁 PRODUCT HUNT EXCLUSIVE (optional - if you have paid tiers):
+As a thank you to the PH community, use code **[PH_PROMO]** for [X% off / extra credits / extended trial] for the next 24 hours!

+[Or if free/open-source: "Star the repo on GitHub and drop a comment - I'll personally help you set it up!"]

 Thanks for checking it out!
 Happy to answer any questions. 🚀

 Try it here: [Your URL]